-8.1.40.
+8.1.18.
 Training

 An SBDC training workshop or seminar is defined as an activity or event in which a counselor from the SBDC, another resource partner, District Office, and/or a third party actively delivers a structured program of knowledge, information or experience on a business-related subject.
-The training must include two or more clients in attendance.

-8.1.40.1.
+8.1.18.1.
 Online training (or webinars):